-Junichi Tate has been a standing statutory auditor of IIJ since June 2006.
+Junichi Tate has been a company auditor of IIJ since June 2006.
+Mr. Tate is a company auditor of IIJ-Tech, Net Care, NCJ and hi-ho.
 Mr. Tate was a staff general manager of Corporate Planning Department No.2 of Dai-Ichi Life Insurance Company.

-Masaki Okada has been a statutory auditor of IIJ since June 2004.
+Masaki Okada has been a company auditor of IIJ since June 2004.
 Mr. Okada has been admitted to the Dai-ni Tokyo Bar Association and joined Ishii Law Office in April 1988.
 Mr. Okada has been a partner in Ishii Law Office since April 1997.

-Masaaki Koizumi has been a statutory auditor of IIJ since June 2004.
+Masaaki Koizumi has been a company auditor of IIJ since June 2004.
 Mr. Koizumi is a Japanese Certified Public Accountant and joined Eiwa & Co.
 (Currently Azsa & Co.) in October 1987.
 Mr. Koizumi retired from Azsa & Co. in September 2003 and established Koizumi CPA Office in October 2003.

-Hirofumi Takahashi has been a statutory auditor of IIJ since June 2005.
+Hirofumi Takahashi has been a company auditor of IIJ since June 2005.
+Mr. Takahashi is a full-time company auditor of IIJ-Tech.
 Mr. Takahashi joined us in August 2002 as an Advisor.
 Prior to joining us, Mr. Takahashi was chairman of Shinko Investment Trust Management.
 He had nearly 40 years of experience in securities companies.